ahmetahaydemir/StandardizeBows/README.md

 # StandardizeBows
-Standardize Bows is a Unity ( C# ) project that is created in order to setup bow models that will simulate the physics of a bow without having any animation.
+Standardize Bows is a Unity ( C# ) project that is created in order to setup bow models that will simulate the physics of a bow without having any animation or animator component being attached to the bow.

 Advantage of using C# for this case is the customizability aspect.

 Also it might help to people who don't have any experience in animation :)

 # ❂ FEATURES ❂